CodingNomads/articles/code-is-text/code-is-text.md

         print("nope, sorry. try again!")
 ```

 Make sure you type it out as-is, including the 4 spaces for **indentation**.
 You can also copy-paste the code from [this online resource](https://gist.github.com/martin-martin/d2f0bf7a6187a4e05d847b06e2bcee1d).
-Your text window should look like this:
+Your text window should look like this, which is already the full code for your beginner python project:

 ![Code In TextEdit Window](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/guess_code.png?raw=true)